acutesoftware/worldbuild/worldbuild/samples/alrona/story_no_escape_from_helron.rst

-*In the 3rd age of Alrona a journal was discovered in a trunk from the stomach of a large Razan found dead near the shores of Sharnia.
-It was in Elvish written in the hand of the Zinads, and has been translated below.

-To this date, this is the only information and map of Helron that is available*

 =======================
 Journal of Amy Prenz
 =======================

+*In the 3rd age of Alrona a journal was discovered in a trunk from the stomach of a large Razan found dead near the shores of Sharnia.
+It was in Elvish written in the hand of the Zinads, and has been translated below.*

+*To this date, this is the only information available from anyone who has visited Helron.*

 Account of my travels as a rigger on the expedition to explore Helron
 =======================================================================